 FIL243 – Musical Theater Scene Study

 Students will be cast in scenes from well-known and forgotten musicals.
 Each will be staged with all dialogue, blocking, and music.
-Once a week, students will be immersed in a film lab of historical and recent excerpts in order to become well acquainted with the musical theater canon and its most influential performers.
+Periodically, students will be immersed in a film lab of historical and recent excerpts in order to become well acquainted with the musical theater canon and its most influential performers.

 AUD244 – Audition Seminar: Song Performance and Monologues